aliciademorauk/BlogPost-WebApp/README.md

   <img width="500" alt="Screenshot 2024-04-22 at 20 33 26" src="https://github.com/aliciademorauk/BlogPost-WebApp/assets/81619741/cac89325-5b43-4242-8da5-c8d0d1328205">
   <img width="500" alt="Screenshot 2024-04-22 at 20 28 43" src="https://github.com/aliciademorauk/BlogPost-WebApp/assets/81619741/730d4886-0533-47b0-92ae-9d00e43e26a9">
   <br />

+4. (DEVELOPMENT) If the user is creating a new blog post, the user can write down a prompt which will be sent to OpenAI's Chat API and a 250 word blog post based on that prompt, written in a playful tone of voice, will be returned.

-4. The user can modify email and password details.
+6. The user can modify email and password details.
   <br />
   <img width="500" alt="Screenshot 2024-04-22 at 20 34 10" src="https://github.com/aliciademorauk/BlogPost-WebApp/assets/81619741/0f9c9500-35a3-4c71-8bda-181000c7ca14">
   <br />